Resilience in the Classroom: Stories about Overcoming Adversity in Picture Books

 - reflecting on their behaviour and strengths

 - understanding why they feel frustrated.

-These children’s books about overcoming challenges show different characters responding to knock-backs and ultimately triumphing.
+These stories about resilience show different characters responding to knock-backs and ultimately triumphing.

 The Bear and the Wildcat by Kazumi Yumoto

 Bear is devastated when he finds his friend, Bird, dead.
 Overwhelmed with grief, he isolates himself from the world, unable to cope with his loss.
 As spring arrives, Bear encounters Wildcat, who offers him companionship and understanding.
 This new friendship gradually guides Bear towards accepting his loss and starting the grieving process.

 Translated from Japanese, The Bear and the Wildcat explores complex themes like acceptance, grieving, self-management, and the transformative power of friendships.

 Bloom: A Story of Fashion Designer Elsa Schiaparelli by Kyo Maclear